 Why?
 Walking the authenticity tightrope is really about leveling up your relationships.
-You want to move strangers to clients, matches to dates or acquaintances to friends.
+You want to make strangers into clients, matches into dates or acquaintances into friends.
 And you do this by trying to prove yourself, by being yourself.
 This is really hard and was the biggest worry I had while writing my book.
 My biggest writer’s block at the beginning was this:

 Most of the people who pick up this book will be strangers to me.
 So, how do I enlighten, impress and write for strangers?

-In this book you will discover the hidden forces that drive human behavior to become more likeable, influential and successful.
+In this book, you will discover the hidden forces that drive human behavior to become more likable, influential and successful.

 Boring.
 Trying too hard.
 Meh.
-I was writing as if I was speaking to a stranger and therefore I felt like a stranger to them.
+I was writing as if I was speaking to a stranger.
+Therefore, I felt like a stranger to them.
 After weeks (yes weeks) of agonizing about the first line, my husband had me play an imagination game.

 Hi, my name is Vanessa, and I’m a recovering awkward person.

-This line got me flowing.
-I began writing each chapter in emails as if I was writing to a friend.
+This line got my writing flowing.
+I began writing each chapter as if I was writing emails to a friend.
 This was a way I could ‘just be myself’ and keep it real.
 And guess what?
 This ended up being the actual first line of the book!

 #2: The Opposite of Obscurity Is Not Fame